alexjamesing/Deep_LVPM/docs/tutorials/tcga_torch.rst

 1. Load the TCGA dataset and initialise the Torch backend
 ---------------------------------------------------------

-We begin by forcing the PyTorch backend, enabling MPS fallbacks on Apple hardware, importing all dependencies, and loading the multi-omics training arrays.
+We begin by forcing the PyTorch backend, importing all dependencies, and loading the multi-omics training arrays.

 .. code-block:: python